ChengZhongShen/Advanced_Lane_Lines/README.md

 ### Pipeline (video)

-to apply the pipeline on the video, you could run the gen_video.py. to generate video. the option is explained in the document descrition. the code is in line 66-84
+To apply the pipeline on the video, you could run the gen_video.py. to generate video. the option is explained in the document description. the code is in line 66-84
 ```python
 if __name__ == "__main__":